carloswestman/jumpspider/README.md

 <table>

-## Conslusions and future work
+## Conclusions and future work

+This experience provided some insight about data crawling and parsing.
+It also tested some trendy platforms and tools for the job and implemented an automated testing setup to allow an agile development approach.

+Possibilities are widespread, here there are some things that I would like to try next:

+- To perform an stress test with a tool like Siege.
-To test an automated API documentation tool.
-The effort could make sense for mantaining a bigger code base.
+- To test an automated API documentation tool.
+The effort could make sense for maintaining a bigger code base.

-To test the crawler under load with Siege.

-## Furhter links and reading
+## Further links and reading

-Here there is some interesting reading that I found during this exercise:
+Here there are some interesting readings that I found during this exercise:

  - "The Anatomy of a Large-Scale Hypertextual Web Search Engine": <a href="http://infolab.stanford.edu/~backrub/google.html"> http://infolab.stanford.edu/~backrub/google.html</a>
  - "The beginners guide to SEO: <a href="https://moz.com/beginners-guide-to-seo">https://moz.com/beginners-guide-to-seo</a>